Psoriasis

 Psoriasis has a wide spectrum of clinical manifestations.
 There are 5 major types of psoriasis:

-2. Guttate psoriasis: Guttate psoriasis is characterized by an acute eruption of multiple fine-scaled, small papules (usually sized <1 cm), typically on the trunk and proximal extremities.
+2. Guttate psoriasis is characterized by an acute eruption of multiple fine-scaled, small papules (usually sized <1 cm), typically on the trunk and proximal extremities.
 It is often preceded by streptococcal pharyngitis, tonsillitis, or less commonly by perianal streptococcal disease.

 3. Inverse psoriasis (also known as intertriginous or flexural psoriasis): This type of psoriasis affects intertriginous areas such as the groin and axillae and is characterized by well-defined erythematous plaques and patches that often lack the characteristic scaling due to the moisture in these areas.